vuiets/ember-cli-tachyons-shim/README.md

 ember install ember-cli-tachyons-shim
 ```

-This will drop Tachyons into your Ember app's `vendor` directory and import it into your app's `vendor.css`.
+This addon will drop Tachyons into your Ember app's `vendor` directory and import it into your app's `vendor.css`.

 ```
 vendor/